ganeshkaila/dlpfilter/demo-guide.md

 ## TODO:
 For already developed projects,

-1. ~~Streaming log messages from a particular log name in the stackdriver logging~~
+1. Streaming log messages from a particular log name in the stackdriver logging.
 2. Existing log messages from the log files stored in the GCS bucket